THE WINERY

 PECORINO

-Sure, Pecorino is probably better known as a grape than as a cheese.
+Sure, Pecorino is probably better known as a cheese than as a grape.
 While the two Italian delicacies originate from different regions—the grape from the Marche and Abruzzo, the cheese from Lazio and Sardinia—they share a common etymology in pecora, or “sheep.”
 The grape references the sheep herders who would munch on the berries while guiding their flocks to food in the valleys of the Marche.
 The cheese, more simply, alludes to its primary ingredient of sheep’s milk.

 One of Italy’s most prestigious white grape varieties, Pecorino was hardly known until three decades ago, when it was championed by Cocci Grifoni in the Marche.
 A longtime blending variety, Pecorino lost favor locally to the higher yielding Trebbiano and Malvasia.
 Grifoni was first to produce a monovarietal Pecorino in 1990, and for ten years remained the only one to do so.
 Today, more than twenty producers of Pecorino can be found, among them Fausti in Falerio and Offida.